codehsbooks/introcs/Basic-Data-Structures/using-objects.md

 #### Printing out the menu

-Let's say that we want to print out our menu to the console.
+We want to print out our menu to the console.
 Of course, we can print out our menu one by one.
 For example, we could do this:
 ```
 println("Soda costs $" + menu["Soda"]);
 println("Hot dog costs $" + menu["Hot dog"]);